1. Blog

 2. Health and Wellness

-3. How to Prevent and Remove Dog Tear Stains Naturally
+3. How to Help Improve Dog Tear Stains Naturally

 03.19.2024

-How to Prevent and Remove Dog Tear Stains Naturally
+How to Help Improve Dog Tear Stains Naturally

 Tear stains on your dog’s face can be unpleasant and uncomfortable.
 Here’s everything you need to know about the causes of tear stains, what they might mean for your dog’s health, and how to potentially remove dog tear stains naturally at home.